egor-tensin/chess-games/README.md

 License
 -------

+This project, including all of the files and their contents, is licensed under the terms of the MIT License.
+See [LICENSE-MIT.txt] for details.

-The annotations are available under a [Creative Commons Attribution 4.0 International License][CC BY 4.0].
+In addition, the annotations in *.pgn files are dual-licensed under the [Creative Commons Attribution 4.0 International License][CC BY 4.0].
+See [LICENSE-CC-BY.txt] for details.

+[LICENSE-MIT.txt]: LICENSE-MIT.txt
+[LICENSE-CC-BY.txt]: LICENSE-CC-BY.txt
 [CC BY 4.0]: https://creativecommons.org/licenses/by/4.0/